The CIX VFR Club

 General

-2. To be eligible for CIX VFR Club membership, (see Rule 3 below), applicants will need to have registered with the on-line Virtual Air Traffic Control organisation, VATSIM.
+2. To be eligible for CIX VFR Club membership, (see Rule 3 below), applicants will need to have registered with one of the following on-line Virtual Air Traffic Control organisations,

 4. There will be two categories of membership - Full and Associate.